-There was no profit guarantee given by the Company during the financial year ended 31 December 2013.
+There was no profit guarantee given by the Company during the financial year ended 31 December 2014.

-(k) Utilisation of Proceeds
+(j) Utilisation of Proceeds

-There were no proceeds raised from any proposal during the financial year ended 31 December 2013.
+There were no proceeds raised from any proposal during the financial year ended 31 December 2014.

-The Board is pleased to present the Audit and Risk Committee Report ("ARC") for the financial year ended 31 December 2013 in accordance with Paragraph 15.15 of the Main Market Listing Requirements ("Listing Requirements") of Bursa Malaysia Securities Berhad ("Bursa Securities").
+The Board is pleased to present the following Audit and Risk Committee ("ARC") Report for the financial year ended 31 December 2014 in accordance with Paragraph 15.15 of the Bursa Malaysia Listing Requirements.